Trekking in Peru

 Explore the breathtaking peaks of the Peruvian Andes while trekking through the spectacular Cordillera Blanca mountain range on this unique College Outdoors trip.

-This 12-day excursion is designed to coordinate with the Ecuador 2019 study abroad program.
+This 12-day excursion is designed to coordinate with the Spring Term Ecuador study abroad program.

 Join L&C alum, friends, family, and current students on a remote alpine adventure through the breathtaking high Andes!
 From the Lima airport you’ll head up to the town of Huaraz to spend several days immersed in the local culture and acclimatizing to the elevation.
 From there, you’ll depart for a week-long backcountry trek through the spectacular and rugged Cordillera Blanca.
 A donkey team will carry your gear, and you’ll spend nights camping in the mountains under a brilliant starry sky.
 Far from light pollution and in the thin alpine air, the view of the stars is as memorable as the mountain vistas.